bootphon/char_rnn_lexical_decision/README.md

 # Miscellaneous

-There are a few things left from previous experiments in analysis/ and networks/eval/ .
-Those used different measures and are not functional anymore.

 probs/ might be a bit weird at first because it is redundant with tables/ but with less information.
 That's because the generation of a result table is done in two steps.
 First the network is evaluated on a list of words/nonwords and the resulting lexicality indicators are stored in probs/ folder.
 Then the second step is done with python and adds some statistics to this table.
-Due to the lack of reliable interface between python and lua, there is no other simple way.